syncfusion-content/install-docs/Common/Essential-Studio/Utilities/Utilities.md

    You can configure the Syncfusion controls from a lower framework assembly version to a higher one, by Command-Line mode.
 For information on configuring the toolbox through Command-Line mode, see [Toolbox command line configuration](http://www.syncfusion.com/support/kb/2336).

-   > Note: * You must reset the toolbox, when the installed controls are not reflected properly in the Toolbox. * This tool configures only the controls that are located under Installed Location\Assemblies\
+   N> * You must reset the toolbox, when the installed controls are not reflected properly in the Toolbox. * This tool configures only the controls that are located under Installed Location\Assemblies\

    (Framework version).